scharris/sqljson-query/docs/tutorial.md

 priority of each reference particular to the drug from the intermediate table.
 We'll also sort the references collections by priority.

-Make a modified copy of the previous query and assign to `drugsQuery6`, as follows:
+Define a new query `drugsQuery6`, as follows:

 ```typescript
 const drugsQuery6: QuerySpec = {